 Why The Navy Seals?

-By using the training techniques of the Navy Seals, she encourages the personal and professional development of her employees.
+By using their training techniques, she encourages the personal and professional development of her employees.
 She gets a return on this in the form of a great salon team who’s capable of achieving high financial turnover for the business.
 In her experience, employee development enhances strategic thinking.
 From this, talent, creativity, clients, reputation and revenue follow.

 The End Goal